jindrichmynarz/dissertation/parts/cpv.md

 We developed a LP-ETL pipeline to convert the correspondence table from Excel to CSV and map it to RDF using SKOS mapping relations, such as `skos:closeMatch`.
 The following part of the transformation turned out to be problematic.
 Cells that would duplicate the values of the cells above them were left empty in the source spreadsheet.
-Therefore, we had to create a *"fill down blanks"* functionality to duplicate cell values in following directly adjacent empty cells.
+Therefore, we had to create a "fill down blanks" functionality to duplicate cell values in following directly adjacent empty cells.
 The SPARQL Update operation implementing this functionality came off as taxing, notwithstanding the modest size of the processed data.
 LP-ETL had to be abandoned as it could not run it to completion.
-Instead, we adopted Apache Jena's [`arq`](https://jena.apache.org/documentation/query/cmds.html) that was able to execute it.
+Instead, we adopted Apache Jena's *arq*^[<https://jena.apache.org/documentation/query/cmds.html>] that was able to execute it.
 Provided the RDF version of the correspondence table, concepts from CPV 2003 were resolved to their CPV 2008 counterparts using a SPARQL Update operation that exploited the mappings.

 <!--